cjerdonek/sf-elections-commission/docs/audio.md

 Meeting Audio
 =============

-This page contains instructions for recording and posting meeting audio.
+This page contains instructions for recording a meeting, creating an audio MP3, and posting the audio as a video on YouTube.

 Using Mac OS X
 --------------